NabaaArt/multi-step-form/README.md

 # Multi-Step Form Application

-A responsive, feature-rich multi-step form application built with React, React Router, Zustand for state management, and Tailwind CSS for styling.
+A responsive, feature-rich multi-step form application built with React, React Router, Zustand for state management, and Tailwind CSS and Shadcn for styling.

 ## Architecture Overview